parkerl/CoffeeScript.codaplugin/README.markdown

 * Compile - compiles the CoffeeScript and opens the JavaScript result in a new file
 * Compile and Run - compiles the CoffeeScript and opens the JavaScript result in Coda "Preview" inside <script></script> tags.
 Console output should be shown.
-* Compile and run with jQuery - compiles the CoffeeScript and opens the JavaScript result in Coda "Preview".
+* Compile and Run with JQuery - compiles the CoffeeScript and opens the JavaScript result in Coda "Preview".
 Creates a skeleton page with jQuery included from the package source in the <head>.
 The current version is **jquery-1.6.1.min**.

   Here is a sample of the output: